Probabilistic quantum algorithm for Lyapunov equations and matrix inversion: Results

 Next we need to bound the approximation error from finite $T$.
 This allows us to choose $T$ such that the error becomes arbitrarily small as summarized by the following theorem. \begin{theorem}[Solution of discrete-time Lyapunov equation] Let $A, B \in \mathbb{C}^{2^n\times 2^n}$ with $\opnorm{A} < 1$, $[A, A^\dagger]=0$, $B \succeq 0$, $\tr(B)=1$, and $0 < \epsilon < 1$.
 If $\opnorm{A}\neq 0$, set

 and $T^*=0$ otherwise.
-Instantiate Algorithm~\ref{alg:cap} with $T\geq T^*$, probabilities $r_k=\frac{1}{T+1-k}$ for $k \in [T+1]$, the CP map $\mathcal{E}(\cdot) = A\cdot A^\dagger$, and initial state $\rho_0 = B$.
+Instantiate Algorithm~\ref{alg:cap} with $T\geq T^*$, probabilities $r_k=\frac{1}{T+1-k}$ for $k \in [T+1]$, the CP map $\mathcal{E}(\cdot) = A\,\cdot \, A^\dagger$, and initial state $\rho_0 = B$.
 Then the expected output state satisfies $\frac{1}{2} \tracenorm*{\mathbb{E}[\rho_{}] -\frac{X}{\tr(X)}} \leq \epsilon$, where $X$ is the solution of the discrete-time Lyapunov equation~\eqref{eq:lyapunov_discrete}. \end{theorem} The proof is in Appendix~\ref{app:proof_error_discrete}.
 In Appendix~\ref{app:optimality_of_Tstar} we prove that the choice of $T^*$ in Theorem~\ref{thm:discrete_lyapunov} is asymptotically optimal.

 Choosing $T=T^*$ results in the shortest expected stopping time.
-Then Corollary~\ref{cor:stopping_time} implies that the algorithm produces an approximation to the normalized solution of the discrete-time Lyapunov equation with (in expectation) at most $T^*+1$ calls to the block-encoding of $A$ and the state preparation circuit for $B$.
+Then Corollary~\ref{cor:stopping_time} implies that the algorithm produces an approximation to the normalized solution of the discrete-time Lyapunov equation with (in expectation) at most $T^*+1$ calls to the block encoding of $A$ and the state-preparation circuit for $B$.